- Solar advice hub

 This complicated piece of technology requires care and attention, so make sure you keep it in a well-ventilated area, out of the sun, and wipe it down with a cloth once every six months.

-Donât worry if they get hot, though â they convert DC electricity into AC electricity all day long, so itâs normal for them to heat up.
+And donât worry if your inverter gets hot â they convert DC electricity into AC electricity all day long, so itâs normal for them to heat up.

 If their temperature rises beyond a safe level, theyâll shut down to protect themselves and their surroundings.

-In the UK, solar panels are deliberately installed at angles of 15 degrees or more, partly to ensure theyâll be cleaned by rainfall.
-This helps to keep panels performing at their best.
+In the UK, solar panels are deliberately installed at angles of 15 degrees or more.
+This is partly to ensure theyâll be cleaned by rainfall â a phenomenon made possible by their hydrophobic, waterproof coating.

-Having said that, if you have ground-mounted panels, which are more susceptible to a wider range of dirt due to being at ground level, or the area you live in has a high level of airborne dust, youâll likely have to clean your solar panels every year or so.
+However, if you have ground-mounted panels, which are more susceptible to a wider range of dirt due to being at ground level, or the area you live in has a high level of airborne dust, youâll likely have to clean your solar panels every year or so.

-But for rooftop solar panels in most parts of the UK, the recommended frequency for cleaning is once every couple of years.Â
+But for rooftop solar panels in most parts of the UK, the recommended frequency for cleaning is once every couple of years.

 You should clean your roof-mounted panels with an extendable clearing brush, as itâs a lot safer than going up on the roof.
-Use a soft brush in line with the manufacturer's recommendations, to ensure you donât void the panelsâ warranty.
+Use a soft brush in line with the manufacturer's recommendations, to ensure you donât void the solar panelsâ warranty.

 Donât use a pressure washer, as this may cause more damage, and avoid soap, which is likely to leave a residue.

-If you donât have an extendable brush or your panels arenât within easy reach, you should hire a professional.
+If you donât have an extendable brush, you should hire a professional.
 Individual costs will vary depending on where you live, but you can expect to pay around ÂŁ10 per panel.

 If it snows where you are, resist the urge to brush it off your panels, as this will likely damage them.
 Just leave the snow to melt on its own.